 - Performance Data.
-Specific information about historical investment performance, 1-, 5-, and 10-year returns of investment funds that do not have a fixed or stated rate of return, e.g., the mutual funds, and for investment funds that have a fixed or stated rate of return, e.g., the TIAA Traditional Annuity, the annual rate of return, and the term of the investment. - Benchmark Information.
+Specific information about historical investment performance, 1-, 5- and 10-year returns of investment funds that do not have a fixed or stated rate of return, e.g., the mutual funds, and for investment funds that have a fixed or stated rate of return, e.g., the TIAA Traditional Annuity, the annual rate of return, and the term of the investment. - Benchmark Information.
 The name and returns of an appropriate broad-based securities market index over 1-, 5-, and 10-year periods so you can benchmark the investment funds. - Fee and Expense Information.
-The total annual operating expenses expressed as both a percentage of assets and as a dollar amount for each \$1,000 invested, and any shareholder- type fees or restrictions that may affect your ability to purchase or transfer from investment funds that do not have a fixed or stated rate of return, e.g., the mutual funds, and any shareholder-type fees or restrictions on your ability to purchase or withdraw from investment funds that have a fixed or stated rate of return, e.g., the TIAA Traditional Annuity.
+The total annual operating expenses expressed as both a percentage of assets and as a dollar amount for each \$1,000 invested, and any shareholder- type fees or restrictions that may affect your ability to purchase or transfer from investment funds that do not have a fixed or stated rate of return, e.g., the mutual funds, and any shareholder-type fees or restrictions on your ability to purchase or withdraw from investment funds that have a fixed or stated rate of return, e.g., the TIAA Traditional Annuity. - Internet Web Site Address.
+Information on how to access additional or more current investment-related information online.

-Investment-related information is not provided for mutual funds available through a brokerage account.
+2 Investment related information is not provided for mutual funds available through a brokerage account.